 23. Take a pew for sacred celebrations

 Attend one of the Christmas services and concerts at Bristol’s stunning Cathedral.
-Sing your favourite carols at the Family Carol Service and meet Charlie the Donkey or, share the wonder of Navity at Toddler Carols.
+Sing your favourite carols at the Family Carol Service and meet Charlie the Donkey or, share the wonder of Navity at Toddlers' Carols.
 The Festival of Nine Lessons and Carols will take visitors on a journey from God's creation to the manger in Bethlehem.

 St Mary Redcliffe will also be hosting Christmas services and events throughout December.
-Enjoy the Family friendly services ‘Christingle’ and ‘Crib service’ and listen to a performance by the band of the Salvation Army.
+Enjoy the family-friendly services ‘Christingle’ and ‘Crib service’ and listen to a performance by the band of the Salvation Army.
+Bristol Cathedral and St Mary Redcliffe will also be hosting Midnight Mass and Christmas Day services.

 Image - Bristol Cathedral Choir, credit A Campbell